vekatze/neut/book/src/commands.md

 - `2-1-3`
 - `0-0-0-3`

-These names are interpreted using Neut's package-version scheme.
-Leading zeros are preserved, the first non-zero component is treated as the major version, and the remaining components are compared lexicographically as minor components.
-For example, `2-2` is compatible with `2-0` and `2-1`, while `1-0` and `0-1-0` belong to different version series.

 If you omit `NAME`, `neut archive` automatically selects the next version number by incrementing the newest existing archive.
 If no archive exists yet, it starts from `0-1-0`.

-When running `neut archive NAME`, this command searches the archive directory for all compatible older versions.
+`neut archive NAME` searches the archive directory for all compatible older versions.
 For example, suppose the archive directory contains the following files:

 - `1-0.tar.zst`
 - `1-1.tar.zst`
 - `2-0.tar.zst`
 - `2-1.tar.zst`

-In this case, the command `neut archive 2-2` searches the `archive` directory and gets `2-0` and `2-1` as the older compatible versions of `2-2`.
+In this case, the command `neut archive 2-2` searches the `archive` directory and finds `2-0` and `2-1` as the older compatible versions of `2-2`.

+Here, two versions are considered compatible only if they have the same number of leading zeros and the same first non-zero component; the remaining components are compared lexicographically.
+Thus, `2-2` is compatible with `2-0` and `2-1`, whereas `1-0` and `0-1-0` are not compatible.

 This command then does the following: